makingdevs/blog/content/post/2019-04-20-meet-vim-sessions.md

 Before going further, you need to know that a `session` is a collection of something called `views` and at the same time a `view` is a collection of something, in this case settings that apply to one window.
 Believe or not, you can save a `View` (collection of settings) and when you restore it later, the text is displayed in the same way.
 Options, mappings and everything else will also be restored.
 That means that you can continue editing like when the `View` was saved.

-If you read carefully, you might figure out the behavior of a `session` if not, don't be afraid and let me explain it you.
+If you read carefully, you might figure out the behavior of a `session`; if not, don't be afraid and let me explain it you.

 And a `session` is the same but for `views` i.e. a `session` keeps the `Views` for all windows with its settings and the global ones.
-When you save a `session` and restore it later the window layout will looks the same.
+When you save a `session` and restore it later, the window layout will looks the same.
 You can use this for quickly switch between different projects (or in my case, branches).
 With this, you can automatically load the files you were last working in that project (or branch).

-But, How do I use?
+But, How do I use it?
 Well, that's one of the easies thing to do in Vim (weird, isn't it?)
 Just need to run the next command and that's all.

 ![][1]